philipwalton/polyfill/README.md

 ### 3) Register Event Callbacks

-Once you have your polyfill instance, you simply register two callback: `doMatched()` and `undoUnmatched()`.
+Once you have your polyfill instance, you simply register two callbacks: `doMatched()` and `undoUnmatched()`.
 When the page first loads and Polyfill.js has done all its work behind the scenes, the `doMatched()` callback is invoked and is passed a list of CSS rules that contain the specified keywords and match the current media.

 If the media values change (usually by resizing the browser window) and new rules match, the `doMatched()` callback will be invoked again, each time being passed the newly matched rules.

-If the media value changes and some rules no longer match, the `undoUnmatched()` callback is invoked and passed a list of rules that used to match but now don't.
+If the media value changes and some rules no longer match, the `undoUnmatched()` callback is invoked and passed a list of rules that previously matched but no longer do.

 ## Demos